pepe19000/NgxFixedSettingsBar/projects/ngx-fixed-settings-bar/README.md

 export class AppModule { }
 ```

-*Important: This module work with bootstrap, popper, jquery and bootstrap-material-design, so install & import of these are REQUIRE!!*
+*Important: This module work with bootstrap, popper, jquery and bootstrap-material-design, so install & import of these are REQUIRED!!*

 3) Next step is install dependencies: `npm install bootstrap bootstrap-material-design jquery popper.js`